MintJoomla/MintJoomla.github.io/en/emerald/_posts/2014-03-10-restrict-anything.md

 `id`    | | ID or IDs or the plans that restrict this part of the site.
 User will be able to se it only if he has one of those subscriptions.
 `user_id` | 0 | By default it is a currently logged in user.
 You can change whose user ID to check against.

+Also inside the `[UNPAID]` placeholder you can use:

+- `[STAT_TOTAL]` how many times this restriction was purchased.
+- `[STAT_COUNTRIES]` - in how many countries this restriction was purchased.
+Only works if you have invoicing enabled and users enter billing address.

 ### Example